 Before Breast Reduction Surgery

-Like they do with any procedure, our experienced plastic surgeons emphasize patient education with breast reduction.
-During the consultation, Dr. Zemmel or Dr. Reddy will determine if you are a good candidate for breast reduction or if an alternative option is more appropriate for your needs.
-If a reduction is considered the most beneficial method for obtaining your goals, they will move forward with discussing every aspect of the surgery to ensure you make an informed decision about your care.
+Like with any procedure, our board-certified plastic surgeon emphasizes patient education with breast reduction.
+During the consultation, Dr. Zemmel will determine if you are a good candidate for breast reduction or if an alternative option is more appropriate for your needs.
+If a reduction is considered the most beneficial method for obtaining your goals, he will move forward with discussing every aspect of the surgery to ensure you make an informed decision about your care.
 By knowing what to expect before and after your surgery, you can be more prepared and plan accordingly.

 AWESOME WORK.
 LOVE DR ZEMMEL..WOULD RECOMMEND TO EVERYONE.
 STAFF WAS GREAT.
 NO QUESTION ABOUT IT.
 I WENT IN FOR A BREAST REDUCTION AND MY RESULTS ARE AMAZING, WILL GO BACK IF ANYTHING FURTHER I WANT TO DO.
 LOVE THEM!